pancsta/asyncmachine-go/docs/manual.md

 define the rules of the flow.
 Each [state](#defining-states) can have 4 types of **relations**.
 Each relation accepts a list of state names.
 Relations guarantee consistency among [active states](#active-states).

-Relations form a Directed Cyclic Graph (DCG), but are not Turing complete, as they guarantee termination.
+Relations form a [multigraph (with identity edges)](https://en.wikipedia.org/wiki/Multigraph) of state nodes, but are not Turing complete, as they guarantee termination.
 Only [auto states](#auto-states) trigger a single, automatic mutation attempt.

 #### `Add` relation